lifesailor/data-driven-predictive-maintenance/README.md

 ## What is Prognostics?

 [Prognostics](https://en.wikipedia.org/wiki/Prognostics)is an engineering discipline focused on predicting the time at which a system or a component will no longer perform its intended function.
 This lack of performance is most often a failure beyond which the system can no longer be used to meet desired performance.
 The predicted time then becomes **the remaining useful life(RUL)**, which is an important concept in decision making for contingency mitigation.

-Potential uses for prognostics is in [condition-based maintenance](https://en.wikipedia.org/wiki/Condition-based_maintenance).
+Potential uses for prognostics is in condition-based maintenance.
 The discipline that links studies of failure mechanisms to system lifecycle management is often referred to as **prognostics and health management (PHM)**, sometimes also system health management (SHM) or—in transportation applications—vehicle health management (VHM) or engine health management (EHM).
 Technical approaches to building models in prognostics can be categorized broadly into data-driven approaches, model-based approaches, and hybrid approaches.

-#### The relationship between predictive maintenance and prognostics.

-The two seem to be about the same.
-But prognostics is a broader concept.
-Prognostics not only predicts machine failure time, but also estimates the remaining useful life of a machines and manages the machine life cycle as a whole.